Purpose-Game/Purpose/README.md

 ### [Join Our Discord](https://discord.gg/jNgAEjW7gd)

-##### Content Warning: Mature themes including trauma, depression, suicidal ideation, and written depictions of death and gore, in a post-apocalyptic setting.
+##### Content Warning: Mature themes including trauma, depression, suicidal ideation, swearing, and written depictions of death and gore, in a post-apocalyptic setting.

+##### Donations go towards paying for artwork, and the server that hosts the Cloud-Saving.

 ## Contributing
 If you have a story related suggestion, the best place to put it is in our Discord.
-If you have a technical suggestion or contribution, feel free to make a PR.
+If you have a technical suggestion or contribution, feel free to make an issue and/or PR.